soasis/text/documentation/source/benchmarks.rst

 The specification for these benchmarks is as follows:

-- The latest of each library was used as of 21 October, 2022.
+- The latest of each library was used as of 23 December, 2022.
 - Windows 10 Pro machine, general user processes running in the background (but machine not being used).
 - AMD Ryzen 5 3600 6-Core @ 3600 MHz (12 Logcal Processors), 32.0 GB Physical Memory
-- Clang 15.0.2, latest available Clang at the time of generation with MSVC ABI.
+- Clang 15.0.3, latest available Clang at the time of generation with MSVC ABI.
 - Entire software stack for every dependency build under default CMake flags (including ICU and libiconv from vcpkg).
 - Anywhere from 150 to 10million samples per iteration, with mean (average) of 100 iterations forming transparent dots on graph.
 - Each bar graph is mean of the 100 iterations, with provided standard deviation-based error bars.